bm4cs/oidc-pattern/README.md

 # Setup

+1. `dotnet restore` in project root
 1. Spin up keycloak using provided `docker-compose.yml`.
-2. Create a _realm_
+1. Create a _realm_
-3. Create a _client_, with a client protocol of openid-connect, access types of _public_.
+1. Create a _client_, with a client protocol of openid-connect, access types of _public_.
-4. Still on the _client_, jump over to the _Installation_ tab, and set the format option to _Keycloak OIDC JSON_.
+1. Still on the _client_, jump over to the _Installation_ tab, and set the format option to _Keycloak OIDC JSON_.
 Save the JSON to the `public` directory in the SPA tree.
-5.
+1.

 Keycloak Installation JSON: